vivocha/bot-sdk/README.md

 **`POST /filter/response`** - For a **response BotFilter**, it receives a `BotResponse` and returns a `BotResponse`.

-After launching a BotFilter service, the detailed info, and a Swagger based API description, are always available at URL:
+After launching a BotFilter service, the detailed info, and the OpenAPI 3.0 description, are always available at URL:

-`http(s)://<Your-BotFilter-Host>:<port>/swagger.json`
+`http(s)://<Your-BotFilter-Host>:<port>/openapi.json`

 ---